MaMMoS-project/sem_io/README.md

 # sem_io

-Provides some helper functions to extract and view parameters stored in the header of SEM images (.tif) recorded using either Zeiss SmartSEM or Thermo Fisher Scientific xT software.
+Helper functions to extract, view and store metadata from the header of SEM images (.tif) recorded using either Zeiss SmartSEM or Thermo Fisher Scientific xT software.

-This is a single Python module and can either be installed or easily incorporated into other projects (the license must be retained in this case).

 <BR>